Information for Authors

 21 pages maximum – each page charged $200 per page (eg; 21 page paper $1200.00)

-If a paper has incurred over-length page charges, a bill will be sent to the author after the paper has been processed, edited and published.
+If a paper has incurred over-length page charges, an invoice will be sent to the author after the paper has been processed, edited and in the queue to be published.

 Categories of Contributions